Jaimilit/CrossFit-Signup/README.md

 ## Functional Structure
 Home page: The home page contains a navigation menu, logo, and an image that gives the user an idea of what the website is about.
 Here users are given basic information about the class scheduled offered, and a brief explanation of the different sessions that are offered - WOD, Endurance, & Basic.
 Each section also has a icon for it.
-There is an image in the background of this sectiom which is kept dark, as not to take away from the important information given.
+There is an image in the background of this section which is kept dark, as not to take away from the important information given.
 The background image is of a girl completing a box jump, something that they will expect to do in their classes.

 Registration page: The user must create an account to make a booking.
 To do this, they are asked to fill out a form on the page with the required fields: username and password.
 There is also an optional email field.